mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /How to Create Custom Print Format for a Script Report?.md

 ---

-2. Inside your_report_name.html, write a Jinja2 template like this:
+2. Inside your_report_name.html, write a John Resig’s MicroTemplate like this:
 ```html
 <h2>{{ report.report_name }}</h2>